L21s/keycloak-eid-identity-provider/README.md

     Keycloak->>Keycloak: Parse SAML response and authenticate or create user Keycloak->>Browser: Retrieve JSON Web Token
 ```
 More technical details can be found [here](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/Technische-Richtlinien/TR-nach-Thema-sortiert/tr03130/tr-03130.html).

+## Contributing
+### Code style
+The [Google Java Style](https://google.github.io/styleguide/javaguide.html) is used for this project.
+There are two ways to format your code accordingly:
+1. Download the respective XML file from the [Google Style Guide](https://github.com/google/styleguide) repository and follow [these](https://github.com/google/google-java-format?tab=readme-ov-file#using-the-formatter) instructions to format the code with your IDE.
+2. Run `mvn com.spotify.fmt:fmt-maven-plugin:format` from the terminal in the repository's directory.

+If the code is not formatted correctly, the build will fail.